Keep reading to find out whether you can buy Aldi stock.

 However, there are several competitor grocery store chains worth investing in that are listed on the stock market.

 Kroger (NYSE: KR)

-Kroger is one of the oldest and most well-known grocery chains in the country so it makes sense they would be a good company to buy shares in.
+Kroger co. is one of the oldest and most well-known grocery chains in the country, so it makes sense why so many savvy investors own shares in the company.

-Kroger Co. has a current market cap of $29 billion and the company has an average annual revenue of $121.1 billion as of 2019.
+The company has a current market cap of $33 billion, and the company has an average annual revenue of $132 billion.

 Kroger owns over 2,700 locations in 35 states and operates 45 distribution centers, 1,500 fuel centers, and more.